cha0s86/fruits/README.md

 - Ensure SDL2 runtime libraries are installed
 - Check that the executable has proper permissions
 - Verify SDL2 is properly linked

 ---

+## ⚖️ Legal Disclaimer

+**This software is for entertainment and educational purposes only.
+It does not promote, facilitate, or enable real gambling or betting with real money.
+All betting features are simulated and no real currency or prizes are involved.**

+You may freely use, modify, and distribute this code.
+If you publish or share it, please retain this disclaimer.

+---